Budget Traveler’s Guide To Travel Insurance

 Why didn’t I buy travel insurance?
 Big surprise…MONEY!

-Yes, I can be stingy with my money, hence the theme of this entire website.
+Yes, I can be reluctant to spend money, hence the theme of this entire website.
 Sometimes this is a great personality trait.
 It allows me to rack up savings and go traveling whenever I want.

 But sometimes it’s a HUGE flaw of mine and I’m trying to work on it.